am0606/cnn_hsi_p/README.md

 Non-trainable params: 0     |
 |

-There are also models with modifications to base:
+There are also keras models with modifications to base:

 model2 - dropout;